TheCuteOwl/hmtaipy/README.md

 # hmtaipy - Python API Wrapper for hmtai

+THERE WILL BE NO UPDATE Only if requested, if you want me to add something just open an issues

 pyhmtai is a Python library that serves as an API wrapper for hmtai, a service that provides random anime images based on various categories.
 This wrapper allows you to easily integrate hmtai functionality into your Python applications.

 ## Installation